EV Charging in Smart Grids: Mean Field Equilibrium and Approximate Non-Cooperative and Cooperative Strategies: The Cooperate Games

-As in other MFG works, We need coercive conditions to prevent the absence of an optimal or $\epsilon$-optimal control.
-However, this condition may not hold for all positive numbers $c$ and $\eta$.
-This drives us to propose the following assumption to ensure that the coercive condition holds true.
+As in other works on mean field games, a coercivity condition is required to prevent the absence of an optimal or $\epsilon$-optimal control.
+However, this condition need not hold for arbitrary positive parameters $c$ and $\eta$.
+To ensure coercivity, we impose the following assumption.